 Federal laws provide the following income guidelines to qualify, depending on whether you are single, married, or married with kids/dependents.
 Here are the current income limitations depending on your household, these figures change periodically, and also change depending on the state/county where you live:

-State of CALIFORNIA (Contra Costa County) (Median income)
+State of CALIFORNIA (San Francisco County) (Median income)

 Size Annual Monthly